 - What is the stage of development of this medicine?

 The effects of letermovir have been evaluated in experimental models.

-At the time of submission, the medicine was not authorised anywhere in the EU for cytomegalovirus disease in patients with impaired cell mediated immunity.
-Orphan designation of letermovir had been granted in the EU for the prevention of cytomegalovirus disease in patients with impaired cell mediated immunity deemed at risk and in the United States of America for the prevention of human cytomegalovirus viraemia and disease in patients at risk.
+At the time of submission, the medicine was not authorised anywhere in the EU for cytomegalovirus disease in patients with impaired cell-mediated immunity.
+Orphan designation of letermovir had been granted in the EU for the prevention of cytomegalovirus disease in patients with impaired cell-mediated immunity deemed at risk and in the United States for the prevention of human cytomegalovirus viraemia and disease in patients at risk.

 In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 12 April 2012 recommending the granting of this designation.